ArtyKrafty/featureselectors/README.md

 <p align="center"><img src="https://i.ibb.co/ZXSk6jG/machine-learning-1920x1180.jpg" alt="machine-learning-1920x1180"></p>

-Library consist of two groups of Classes - Feature selectors and DFwrapper to have a deal with outliers and correlation
+Library consist of two groups of Classes - `Featureselectors` and `DFwrapper` to have a deal with outliers and correlation

 1. Feature selection group